10up/snapshots/README.md

 ## Support Level

-**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
+**Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
 Bug reports, feature requests, questions, and pull requests are welcome.
+If you like this project please let us know, but be cautious using this in a Production environment!

 ## Like what you see?